aiogram/aiogram/docs2/dispatcher/class_based_handlers/base.rst

 Base handler is generic abstract class and should be used in all other class-based handlers.

-Import: :code:`from aiogram.hanler import BaseHandler`
+Import: :code:`from aiogram.handler import BaseHandler`

 By default you will need to override only method :code:`async def handle(self) -> Any: ...`